aleksandarzivkovic/roborock_remote/README.md

 ### Where the script runs

 #### Raspberry Pi OS
+TODO script autostart
-TODO
+TODO lock the filesystem

 #### Hardware
-TODO
+TODO Add photo of assembled remote front and back
+TODO Name a maximum number of GPIO lines that RPi supports TODO List a GPIO lines used in this project
-Pull-ups that I use are TODO Ohms and LED current limiting resistors are TODO Ohms
+TODO Pull-ups that I use are TODO Ohms and LED current limiting resistors are TODO Ohms

 ## What you need to do so it works for you
 1. Place a Raspberry Pi and the vacuum at the same WiFi network